 S.B.
 No. 1882 amends the Local Government Code to establish new procedures for municipalities imposing moratoriums on property development.
-Key changes include the requirement for municipalities to hold two public hearings on proposed moratoriums, with the second hearing occurring at least 30 days after the first.
-Additionally, the governing body must make a final determination on the moratorium within 12 days after the second hearing, ensuring that the ordinance receives at least two readings spaced 28 days apart and requires a two-thirds affirmative vote to take effect.
-The bill also mandates that municipalities provide notice of the hearings to residents and interested parties, including those who have requested notification within the past two years.
+Key changes include the requirement for municipalities to hold two public hearings on proposed moratoriums, with the second hearing occurring no sooner than 30 days after the first.
+Additionally, municipalities must provide notice of the hearings at least 30 days in advance and send certified mail notifications to individuals who have requested such notices within the past two years.
+The governing body must also make a final determination on the moratorium within 12 days after the second hearing, ensuring that the ordinance receives at least two readings spaced 28 days apart and requires a two-thirds affirmative vote to take effect.

 Senate Committee Report: Local Government Code 212.134, Local Government Code 212.1362 (Local Government Code 212)